sustainability speaker

-ACTIONS, NOT ADS: How Your Company Can Use Brand Purpose to Help the World
+ACTIONS, NOT ADS: How Your Company Can Both Increase Sustainability and Grow Your Business

-Actionable takeaway: See four examples of companies in various industries and countries that are using brand purpose to help both the world and their businesses.
+— See examples of companies in various industries and countries that are helping both to increase sustainability and to grow their businesses at the same time.

 See a example presentation at Slideshare here: https://www.slideshare.net/secret/gGkdP6NMyetpeU